tc39/proposal-private-fields/README.md

     - If _privateMap_.has(_baseValue_) is **false** then throw a **TypeError** exception.
     - Otherwise, return _privateMap_.set(_baseValue_, _W_)
     - NOTE: The prototype chain is not traversed
+- GetValue and SetValue, when evaluated for private references, do not tunnel through proxies.
+- Proxies do not trap private field access.